Ogundele-Abimbolu/LITA-Capstone-Project/README.md

 ## Key Insights and Recommendations
 Based on the analysis, here are the main takeaways and actionable recommendations:

 - Top Products: Key products drive a significant portion of sales.
-Recommend optimizing stock levels for these products.
+Recommend optimising stock levels for these products.
 - Regional Performance: Some regions contribute more to sales, suggesting focused marketing could enhance performance in lower-performing areas.
 - Monthly Trends: Monthly trends reveal seasonal spikes, useful for inventory and marketing planning.